2006 New Bedford gay bar shooting and manhunt: Responses to the attack

-Comments from Jack Thompson
+Comments from anti–video game advocate

-On February7, 2006, Jack Thompson, a disbarred attorney, commented on the incident, describing the bar attack as a "killing scenario" from Postal 2 and the killing of Sell as a "suicide by cop homicide" inspired by Grand Theft Auto.
+On February7, 2006, Jack Thompson, a disbarred attorney and activist litigator against violent and sexual video game content, commented on the incident, describing the bar attack as a "killing scenario" from Postal 2 and the killing of Sell as a "suicide by cop homicide" inspired by Grand Theft Auto.
 Police later dismissed the "suicide by cop" theory when it was discovered that Robida had fatally shot himself.

 Thompson claimed to have spoken to a New Bedford detective, who "repeatedly" said Robida's friends had said "he played the Grand Theft Auto games".
 No further details have emerged, but the following day the Bristol County District Attorney rejected the video game link after examining all the evidence collected from Robida's apartment and car.

 My look at the search warrant [for Robida's home] was that the investigators turned up no video games.
 From the information we have here, there is no proof video games were involved.